ADIOCLASSMATE/Bag-of-tricks-for-Transformers/exp/untie-embed/README.md

 The relative contribution of each effect is unknown without a control experiment (untied with `embed_lr=0.05`).
 The 12x LR increase is not an arbitrary tuning choice — it is the baseline code's default behavior when `tie_embeddings=False`.
 This makes the experiment a valid test of "what happens when you untie embeddings using the baseline code," but the improvement cannot be attributed solely to architectural expressiveness.

-Despite this caveat, the trick has an excellent quality-to-cost ratio: +0.52M params (+3.1%), +0.4% wall-clock, +9 MiB memory for a 4.0% BPB reduction under fixed compute.
+Despite this caveat, the trick has an excellent quality-to-cost ratio: +0.52M params (+3.1%), negligible wall-clock change (-0.1%), +9 MiB memory for a 3.7% BPB reduction under fixed compute.

 ## Files